michael2012z/BitBible/markdown/JPS/files/Gen.md

 13. And Abraham lifted up his eyes, and looked, and behold behind him a ram caught in the thicket by his horns.
 And Abraham went and took the ram, and offered him up for a burnt-offering in the stead of his son.

-14. And Abraham called the name of that place Adonai-jireh;That is, The LORD seeth. as it is said to this day: 'In the mount where HaShem is seen.'
+14. And Abraham called the name of that place Adonai-jireh;

 15. And the angel of HaShem called unto Abraham a second time out of heaven,